juliankaroliny/InSecTT_BLE_Channel_Sniff_Dataset/README.md

 ## Structure of Dataset
-Each subfolder in the [dataset](Dataset) folder represents one measurement set for a certain scenario.
+Each subfolder in the [dataset](dataset) folder represents one measurement set for a certain scenario.
 Each of these sets contains a [metadata.json](dataset/set_1/metadata.json) file containing the access address of the BLE connections, the number of measurements, and the channel the sniffing was performed.

-The actual measurement of the sniffer can be found in the [AccessAddress.csv](dataset/set_1/2de79d63.csv) which contains the timestamp of the individual received messages and the corresponding header.
+The actual measurement of the sniffer can be found in the [AccessAddressX.csv](dataset/set_1/2de79d63.csv) which contains the timestamp of the individual received messages and the corresponding header.

 The raw measurements are also provided in [raw_sniffed_bitstream.dat](dataset/set_1/raw_sniffed_bitstream.dat)